wdv4758h/pypy-extradoc/talk/sea2012/talk.rst

 What is this talk about?
 ------------------------

-* what is pypy and why
+* What is PyPy and why?

-* numeric landscape in python
+* Numeric landscape in python

-* what we achieved in pypy
+* What we achieved in PyPy?

-* where we're going
+* Where we're going?

 What is PyPy?
 -------------